-Elderly: Doxycycline may be prescribed in the usual dose with no special precautions.
+Use in the elderly: Doxycycline may be prescribed in the elderly in the usual dosages with no special precautions.
 No dosage adjustment is necessary in the presence of renal impairment.

-Renal impairment: Studies to date have indicated that administration of doxycycline at the usual recommended doses does not lead to excessive accumulation of the antibiotic in patients with renal impairment.
+Use in patients with renal impairment: Studies to date have indicated that administration of Doxycycline at the usual recommended doses does not lead to accumulation of the antibiotic in patients with renal impairment see section 4.4.

 Method of administration